Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • physiotherapy.

-Massage procedures must be performed by a specialist.
-In lumbar lordosis, the area of \u200b\u200binfluence extends to the buttocks and the entire lumbosacral zone.
+Massage procedures must be carried out by a specialist.
+With lumbar lordosis, the area of influence extends to the buttocks and the entire lumbosacral zone.

 4. The same thing - pulling up the legs with a rounding of the lower back - can be done on the horizontal bar.